SylvainStak/Developer_Assessment/README.md

 # Developer_Assessment
-Developer Assessment using NodeJS and MongoDB as backend and React as JavaScript framework on the frontend
+Developer Assessment using NodeJS and MongoDB as backend and React as JavaScript framework on the frontend.